21 Easy and Unexpected Living Room Decorating Ideas

 Fresh Accent Wall

-Perk up a room (inexpensively) with an accent wall like Dabito did here in this colorful living room.
+Want a low-budget, high-impact living room decor idea?
+Add an accent wall, like Dabito did here in this colorful living room.

 Hang a Collection

 Hang an eclectic collection of baskets to serve as eye-catching ornament like blogger Dabito did here in this New Orleans home.

 Bring in the Greenery

 Bring the outdoors in with a large plant as focal point on a table, like designer Alison Pickart did here.

 For this living room designed by Taniya Nayak, right on the water in Florida, comfort is key.
 Instead of bold colors, create visual interest through layers of soft textures and subtle, naturally inspired patterns throughout the room, as shown here.

 Create a bold accent wall with paint, as homepolish designer Megan Crawley did, to add some contrast to a simple sofa.

 This living room, designed by Emilie Munroe of Studio Munroe, features both symmetry and balance.
 Two oversized lounge chairs flank the fireplace, creating the ideal conversation spot for a busy couple with a few moments to catch up.